 I would usually split my day up - so early morning coffee on the way to a museum where I stayed until lunch.
 An early lunch followed by hitting an area such as Chinatown, TriBeca or Greenwich Village.
 I normally picked one thing I really wanted to do/see in that area and then gave the rest of the time for just walking around and exploring.

 I used a mix of google search, Lonely Planet and one of those Top 10 books which helped me to target where I wanted to go and what I wanted to see.

 The museums I love are:

 MoMo (or for more cutting edge then P.S.1)

 Tenement Museum (and then go to Katz's)

 Statue of Liberty from the Staten Island ferry

 Katz's Deli but this is a bit twee and there are other fine places offering pastrami etc

 Blue Note Jazz Bar

-Nathans almost 6 years ago
+Nathans about 6 years ago